Caryn Wells is available for half or full-day presentations in:

 Trauma-Informed Mindfulness, with Trish Magyari, University of Michigan, Ann Arbor, MI, 2018.

-Trauma-Sensitive Mindfulness, with Dr. David Treleaven, Brown University.
+Trauma-Sensitive Mindfulness, with David Treleaven, PhD.
+Brown University.
 Online.
 2019

-Advance Trauma-Sensitive Mindfulness with Dr. David Trealeaven, Brown Univeristy, Online.
+Advanced Trauma-Sensitive Mindfulness with David Trealeaven, PhD Brown Univeristy, Online.
 March 2020.

 Numerous one-day retreats in Mindfulness

 Reiki- Levels One and Two Beaumont Hospital Integrative Medicine

 Klocko, B.A., & Wells, C.M.
 (2015).
 Workload pressure of principals: A focus on renewal, support, and mindfulness.
 NASSP The Bulletin.
 1-24. doi:10.1177/019263651561927

 Wells, C.M.
 (2015).
 Conceptualizing mindful leadership: How the practice of mindfulness informs the practice of leading.
 Educational Leadership Review Doctoral Research, 2(1).
 1-23